 Europe's 'escape from famine' after 1850 was accompanied by a massive increase in food availability, better food security, declining relative food prices and a shrinking agricultural population.
-Within a rapidly changing, globalizing and ever more unequal world, Europe could support its process of de-agrarianization with massive and cheap imports of raw materials and basic food stuffs and an impressive export of tens of millions of surplus laborers to the 'neo-Europes'.
-In some of these peripheries, local and regional food regimes collapsed.
-The commodification of smallholder production, the addition of millions of tropical cultivators into the world market, and the weakening or destruction of local and state-level autonomy by colonialism and imperialism tended to undermine traditional food security outside Europe (Davis, 2001; McMichael, 2013).
-Due to this round of imperialist globalization, counted in absolute numbers, the damage wrought by famine was higher than ever in the nineteenth and early twentieth centuries.
+Within a rapidly changing, globalizing and ever more unequal world, Europe could support its process of deagrarianization with massive and cheap imports of raw materials and basic food stuffs and an impressive export of tens of millions of surplus laborers to the 'neo-Europes'.
+In some of these peripheries, local and regional food systems collapsed.
+The commodification of smallholder production, the addition of millions of tropical cultivators into the world market, and the weakening or destruction of local and state-level autonomy by colonialism and imperialism tended to undermine traditional food security outside Europe (Davis 2001; McMichael 2013).
+Due to this round of imperialist globalization, counted in absolute numbers, the damage wrought by famine was higher than ever in the 19th and early 20th centuries.
 Famine mortality in India and China amounted to at least 30 million people between 1870 and 1910.
-It seems like the world history of famine had its final 'big bang' in the twentieth century.
-Absolute numbers of famine victims have never been higher (estimated at 70 to 80 million), with outliers in the USSR in 1921-1922 (six percent of the population) and 1932-1933 (four percent), Bengal in 1942-1944 (three percent), China in 1959-1961 (two percent) and North Korea in 1995- 2000 (three to four percent) (Ó Gráda 2007, 25-30).
-The damage caused by poor harvests was greatly exacerbated by political action, especially twentieth century totalitarianism.
+It seems like the world history of famine had its final 'big bang' in the 20th century.
+Absolute numbers of famine victims have never been higher (estimated at 70 to 80 million), with outliers in the USSR in 1921-1922 (six percent of the population) and 1932- 1933 (four percent), Bengal in 1942-1944 (three percent), China in 1959-1961 (two percent) and North Korea in 1995-2000 (three to four percent) (Ó Gráda 2007: 25-30).
+The damage caused by poor harvests was greatly exacerbated by political action, especially 20thcentury totalitarianism.
 Famine-related mortality declined rapidly after 1960.
 Famines that killed more than a small percentage of the total population became unusual.
-This, in turn, gave rise to the dream that famine could be finally solved on a global scale.
+This, in turn, gave rise to the dream that hunger and famine could be finally eradicated on a global scale.
+This is not yet the case.
+Famines still threaten large populations in the Sahel region and the Horn of Africa.
+Hunger, often referred to in terms of food insecurity, is still affecting around 11% of humanity, mostly small-scale farmers in developing countries, and is most prevalent in sub-Saharan Africa (FAO 2014).
+This highlights the discrepancies and inequalities that are part and parcel of the global food system as it functions today.

-2. Explaining famines: from crop failures to community crises
+Explaining famines: from crop failure to community crisis